void

 Infanterieregiment Nr.
 28 is mentioned 7 times in The Good Soldier Švejk.

 Infanterieregiment Nr.
-28 is mentioned many times in The Good Soldier Švejk.
-Their name first appears when Feldkurat Katz holds his sermon for the soldiers at Vězeňské kaple.
+28 is first mentioned when Feldkurat Katz gives his sermon to the soldiers at Vězeňské kaple.
 His altar boy was a petty thief from the regiment.

-In [II.1] the author mentions an episode where a soldier from the regiment explains how the Hungarians in Szeged ridiculed the Czech soldiers by holding their hands up above their heads.
+In [II.1] the author mentions an episode in which a soldier from the regiment explains how the Hungarians in Szeged mocked the Czech soldiers by raising their hands above their heads.

-The last mention is in [IV.1] as a spy enters Švejk's cell in Przemyśl.
+The last mention of the regiment is in [IV.1] as a spy enters Švejk's cell in Przemyśl.
 He claims to have served in IR.
 28 (although he spoke Czech with a Polish accent).

 Background

 Infanterieregiment Nr.
-28 (pěší pluk č.
-28) was one of 102 infantry regiments in k.u.k.
+28 was one of 102 infantry regiments in the k.u.k.
 Heer.
 It was founded as early as 1698 and was one of the oldest in the entire army.
-The regiment thus took part in many campaigns and they particularly distinguished themselves by Custoza on 24 June 1866.
-They also participated in battles during the Napoleonic Wars, for instance at Aspern and Leipzig.
+The regiment thus took part in many campaigns and particularly distinguished itself at Custozza on 24 June 1866.
+They also participated in battles during the Napoleonic Wars, for example at Aspern and Leipzig.

-It was a predominantly Czech regiment (95 percent), recruited from Heeresergänzungsbezirk Nr.
+It was a predominantly Czech regiment (95 per cent), recruited from Heeresergänzungsbezirk Nr.
 28, Prague.
 They had moved here from Kutná Hora in 1817.
-Apart from the capital it recruited from Žižkov, Smíchov, Královské Vinohrady, Kladno, Slany, Kralupy a.o.
+Apart from the capital, it recruited from the administrative districts (hejtmanství) of Karlín, Žižkov, Smíchov, Královské Vinohrady, Kladno, Slany, Mělník and Brandýs nad Labem.

-The regiment's home barracks were at Bruska in Malá Strana.
+The regiment's home barracks were at Bruska kasárna in Malá Strana.
 In 1914 only the 2nd battalion and the recruitment district command were located here.
-The rest of the regiment had since 1912 been garrisoned in Tyrol: staff and the 3rd battalion in Innsbruck and the 1st and 4th battalions in Schlanders (it.
+The rest of the regiment had, since 1912, been garrisoned in Tyrol: staff and the 3rd battalion in Innsbruck and the 1st and 4th battalions in Schlanders (it.
 Silandro) and Malè respectively.
-The regimental commander in 1914 was colonel Ferdinand Sedlaczek[a].
+The regimental commander in 1914 was Colonel Ferdinand Sedlaczek[a].

 During the war